Skip to the content.

 In the first few columns we see the GO identifier and the descriptive term name.
 In the next two columns that follow, we observe GeneRatio and BgRatio.
 These values allows us to compare the overlaps to the background.

-Other columns of interest are the p.adjust column (by which results are ordered by default), and the geneID column which lists the gene symbols of the overlapping genes.
+Other columns of interest are the p.adjust column (by which results are ordered by default), and the geneID column, which lists the gene symbols of the target genes overlapping the particular gene set.

 Exercise: